bkm19/PlottingTimeSeries/GenerateImages/README.md

 ## Parameters

-Look in the "Functions" section to see what you can use and modify while configuring the parameters.
+In the "Functions" section you can find many different functions used and which parameters to use and modify.
 Although a lot of parameter combinations weren't used in the thesis, anyone is welcome to use and experiment with them.

 ## Notes